Legion2/CorsairLightingProtocol/README.md

 The [Hardware Lighting mode](https://forum.corsair.com/v3/showthread.php?t=182874) can be configured in iCUE.
 It allows you the set lighting effects that will be active when iCUE **is not** running.
 This is the case when the PC is off, in sleep mode, booting or the user is logged out.
-So if you want to have lighing effects in all these situations, use the Hardware Lighting mode.
+So if you want to have lighting effects in all these situations, use the Hardware Lighting mode.
 If you don't want it, configure a static black color.

 # License